lisa1976/explore/collections/choosing-projects/index.md

 display_name: How to choose (and contribute to) your first open source project
 created_by: kytrinyx
 ---
 New to open source?
-Here’s how to find projects that need help and start making impactful contributions.
+Here’s how to find pr loojects that need help and start making impactful contributions.